 During the 2016 General Election, there were several pivotal statewide elections that merited special support and vigilance on the part of the NCGOP leadership.
-Three of them were the governor, attorney general, and supreme court races.
-This article pertains to the supreme court.
+Three pivotal races we lost were the governor, attorney general, and supreme court associate justice races.
+This article pertains to the supreme court race.

-As Chairman, I will personally consult with Justice Jackson to collaborate and synchronize our respective work on her campaign.
-I will make sure Justice Jackson’s signs and campaign materials are widely circulated early in the campaign (a major improvement over what happened with Edmunds’ race last fall).
-I will conduct targeted issues polling to ensure we are shaping voter opinions about the Justice Jackson in certain voting cohorts.
+As Chairman, I will personally consult with our judicial candidates to synchronize our collective work on their campaigns.
+I will make sure their signs and campaign materials are widely circulated early in the campaign (a major improvement over what happened with the Edmunds and Jackson races).
+I will conduct targeted issues polling to ensure we are shaping voter opinions about the judicial races in bellwether jurisdictions.
 Finally, I will share the tips and best practices we’ve observed all across the state so counties and precincts can achieve the results we know we need to win victory.
-Then, immediately following the election, we will perform a deliberate post-mortem analysis of the election’s lessons learned and adjust our planning for the 2020 NC Supreme Court race.
+Then, immediately following the election, we will perform a deliberate post-mortem analysis of the election’s lessons learned and adjust our planning for the 2022 NC Supreme Court races.

-Under my leadership, we will win both the 2018 and 2020 races, then set our sights on taking back control of the High Court in 2022.
+Under my leadership, we will win the 2020 and 2022 races, setting our sights on taking back control of the High Court in 2022.
 We will prevail!

 Learn more about Jim Womack here.